sahlenlab/HiCapTools/README.md

 #### Required Inputs

 To run the HiCapTools `ProbeDesigner`, the ’ProbeConfig.txt’ file in the bin/config directory must be present and its fields populated.
 The fields of the ’ProbeConfig.txt’ file are divided into two categories - ’Base Config’ fields and ’Negative Control Probe Design’ fields.
 For certain required parameters, the given default values will be used if the the parameter value is left empty.
+Both 'Base Config' parameters and 'Negative Control Probe Design' parameters should be filled while designing negative control probes.

 ##### 1. Base Config